-privileged, or confidential, the disclosure of which would cause competitive harm" and should otherwise similarly designate any other particularly sensitive information to maximize the likelihood that protection of such information from disclosure would be supported by a reviewing body.
+investigation or litigation.21 While the IPA will presume that seemingly commercially sensitive or confidential content contained in submittals including quarterly reports, annual reports, Approved Vendor applications, and project applications is indeed commercially sensitive or confidential and thus should be actively protected from disclosure, Approved Vendors will have the opportunity within the application portal to designate project information as "proprietary, privileged, or confidential, the disclosure of which would cause competitive harm" and should otherwise similarly designate any other particularly sensitive information to maximize the likelihood that protection of such information from disclosure would be supported by a reviewing body.

+F

-F. Designee Registration
+G. Designee Registration

 As used for purposes for Designee registration, the term "Designee" refers to third-party (i.e., non-Approved Vendor) entities that have direct interaction with end-use customers on behalf of the Approved Vendor or another Designee.
-This includes installers, marketing firms, lead generators, and sales organizations.
+This includes installers, marketing firms, community solar subscriber agents, lead generators, and sales organizations.
 The Agency reserves the right to add additional categories as needed.
 Under Section 6.9.1 of the Revised Long-Term Plan, Designees must now also register with the Program.
-Approved Vendors that also operate as a Designee of another Approved Vendor must register as a Designee.
+Approved Vendors that also-operate as a Designee of another Approved Vendor mustalso register as a Designee.
 Third-party entities that do not have interaction with end-use customers of the ABP are not required to register as a Designee.

-The purpose of this new Designee registration requirement is to increase Program transparency by creating a searchable database on both the ABP and Illinois Shines websites.
+The purpose of this new Designee registration requirement is to increase Program transparency by creating a searchable database of participating organizations on both the ABP and Illinois Shines websites.
 Potential customers will be able to verify that an entity representing the Program is indeed a registered participant (and likewise be able to review if the entity is listed on the complaint or disciplinary databases).
 The functionality to allow for Designee registration was released in the ABP Portal on October 26, 2020 and the deadline for existing Designees to register was December 10, 2020.